gabrielcuvillier/arxwasm/README.md

 Arx Libertatis team, for its impressive amount of work to enhance it.

-The Native Client team, for creating this nice technology.
+The Native Client team, for creating this interesting technology.

 ## Contact
-dev at gabrielcuvillier dot fr
+dev_at_gabrielcuvillier_dot_fr